 Winter Texans, primarily retirees from the mid-west, spend their winter months enjoying San Benito's cultural and environmental beauty.
 San Benito boasts over 85 acres of parks and facilities, including the Heaving Resaca Trail; a 2.75 mile long walking and jogging trail that surrounds the beautiful Resaca de los Fresno.

 San Benito residents are able to enjoy mild temperatures in the winter months and tropical temperatures in the summer months.
-The average rainfall peaks in May, September, and October with the drier months occuring in November, December, and January. (weather.com)
+The average rainfall peaks in May, September, and October with the drier months occurring in November, December, and January. (weather.com)